michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 29. Jeshu saith to her, Go; on account of that word, the demon hath gone forth from thy daughter.

-30. And she went to her house, and found her daughter lying on the couch, andthat the demon had gone out from her.
+30. And she went to her house, and found her daughter lying on the couch, and

 31. Jeshu again departed from the confine of Tsur and of Tsaidon, and came to the sea of Galila, on the confine of the Ten Cities;